16 October - WELCOME EMILY ANN!!!

 A theatre was booked and at 9:05am you were delivered weighing just under 3kg - a perfect size for a little girl!
 Mark was there and he and the

-anaesthetist took many photographs of your first few minutes in the world.
+ok many photographs of your first few minutes in the world.
 Dr J Roos, the paediatrician, was there and he examined you and did a special test.

 Then they wheeled you away to the nursery, with Mark following close behind, where special baby x-ray were done of your skull, chest and spine.
 There was an anxious wait for a couple of hours (they were very busy this morning) and then the results came through - there is no evidence of OI.